Kodular/Documentation/docs/components/experimental/in-app-update.md

 ## Overview

-A non-visible component that lets the user download app updates from within the app. <br>Note\: For this component to work correctly, set the MIN API to 21 (Android 5).
+A non-visible component that lets the user download app updates from within the app.
+Note\: For this component to work correctly, set the MIN API to 21 (Android 5).

 ## Events